Minkowski content and fractal Euler characteristic for conformal graph directed systems: Conformal Graph Directed Systems

-\end{defn} Limit sets of cGDS often have a fractal structure.
+\end{definition} Limit sets of cGDS often have a fractal structure.
 They include invariant sets of conformal iterated function systems, the so-called self-conformal sets, as well as self-similar sets.
-These are defined as follows. \begin{defn}[cIFS, self-conformal set, self-similar set] A \emph{conformal iterated function system (cIFS)} is a cGDS $\Psi\defeq(\psi_1,\ldots,\psi_N)$ whose set of vertices $V$ is a singleton and whose set of edges contains at least two elements.
+These are defined as follows. \begin{definition}[cIFS, sIFS, self-conformal set, self-similar set] A \emph{conformal iterated function system (cIFS)} is a cGDS $\Psi\defeq(\psi_1,\ldots,\psi_N)$ whose set of vertices $V$ is a singleton and whose set of edges contains at least two elements.
 The unique limit set of a cIFS is called the \emph{self-conformal set} associated with $\Psi$.
-In the case that the maps $\psi_1,\ldots,\psi_N$ are similarities, the limit set is called the \emph{self-similar set} associated with $\Psi$. \end{defn}
+In the case that the maps $\psi_1,\ldots,\psi_N$ are similarities, the limit set is called the \emph{self-similar set} associated with $\Psi$ and $\Psi$ is referred to as an \emph{sIFS}. \end{definition}

-In order to show the significance of cGDS, \Cref{sec:examples} is devoted to examples of important classes of such sets.
+In order to show the significance of cGDS, Sec.~\ref{sec:examples} is devoted to examples of important classes of such sets.